 Panty Hose: Fill the stockings with chemical deicer and seal off the ends.
 Then lay them on top of your ice-filled gutters and allow the chemicals to leak through and melt the ice.

-Heated Cables: Using clips, attach the heated cable along the roof’s edge in a zigzag pattern.
+Heated Cables: Using clips, attach the heated cables along the roof’s edge in a zigzag pattern.
 This solution allows you to equalize your roof’s temperature by heating it from the outside.
 It is very important to be proactive and install these cables before bad weather hits.

 Use a Deicer